Skip to main content

 Languages spoken: English

-• Dr. Torr is an Assistant Professor in the Division of Neonatology at the University of Utah, School of Medicine.
-She provides care to premature infants and critically ill newborns admitted to the NICU at University of Utah Hospital, Primary Children’s Hospital and Intermountain Medical Center.
-Her clinical interest include eye development and visual outcomes as well as pediatric bioethics.
+• Dr. Torr is an Associate Professor in the Division of Neonatology at the University of Utah, School of Medicine.
+She provides care to premature infants and critically ill newborns admitted to the NICU at University of Utah Hospital, Primary Children’s Hospital (Salt Lake City and Lehi Campus) and Intermountain Medical Center.
+She is Program Director of the Neonatal-Perinatal Medicine Fellowship and Director of Neonatal Ethics at The Center for Health Ethics, Arts, and Humanities at the University of Utah.
+Her clinical interest include pediatric bioethics, quality improvement and eye development.

 Specialties